Attorney Martoccio has recovered over $60,000,000 for employees

 Martoccio Law Group

-Representing employees against employers
+Representing employees against employers.

-Successfully litigated over 200 federal lawsuits
+Successfully litigated over 250 federal lawsuits

 Who We Are

-Martoccio Law Group is an employment law firm that represents employees that have been wronged by their employers.
-Our founder, Gary Martoccio, has practiced in the employment law space for his entire career, and has exclusively represented employees.
 Martoccio Law Group has never and will never represent an employer.
 Attorney Martoccio is licensed in nine different states and our firm currently has ten offices across the nation (Tampa, Boston, Charlotte, Chicago, Raleigh, Nashville, Dallas, Atlanta, Philadelphia, Scottsdale).

 A common issue in the employment law world is an employer terminating an employee that has missed time from work due to medical reasons.
 Can an employee be fired for calling out sick?
 Like most legal issues the answer is…it depends.